 Kamto formed a new opposition party, the Cameroon Renaissance Movement (MRC).
-A kick-off meeting of his party, merging multiple parties,
+A kick-off meeting of his party, merging multiple parties, was prohibited by the government on 13 August 2012.

-Prof. Michael Bogdon - Sweden Senior Professor of Comparative and Private International Law,
+Prof. Michael Bogdon - Sweden Senior Professor of Comparative and Private International Law, University of Lund